MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-switchless-content.md

 #### Physical network topology

 The physical network topology shows the actual physical connections between nodes and networking components.
-The connections between nodes and networking components for a three-node storage switchless Azure Stack HCI deployment is as such:
+The connections between nodes and networking components for a three-node storage switchless Azure Stack HCI deployment are:

 - Three nodes (or servers):